Dan Green

 What are the benefits of a rent-to-own agreement for first-time home buyers?

-Rent-to-own agreements offer first-time home buyers an opportunity to live in a home before buying, save towards a down payment through rent payments, and lock in a purchase price at a pre-determined price.
+Rent-to-own agreements offer first-time home buyers an opportunity to live in a home before buying, save toward a down payment through rent payments, and lock in a purchase price at a pre-determined amount.

 What are the risks of a rent-to-own agreement?

-The risks of a rent-to-own agreement include losing the money invested towards the purchase if the option to buy is not exercised, higher monthly payments compared to standard rental agreements, and an obligation to buy the home even if its property value decreases.
+The risks of a rent-to-own agreement include losing the money invested toward the purchase if the option to buy is not exercised.
+Rent-to-own agreements may also have higher monthly payments compared to standard rental agreements, and the renter may be obligated to buy the home even if its value decreases.

 How does a rent-to-own agreement affect a buyer’s credit?